Theme 2026: New Tales of China’s Silk Road

 What do we win?

 Winners, one in each of the award categories, will be selected and will receive an award trophy, Bookazine goody bags in addition to having their work published in the anthology.
-Each shortlisted entrant will receive a certificate of commendation, a sponsored prize from Faber Castell.
+Each shortlisted entrant will receive a certificate of commendation.

 What are the word limits for each category?